YashdalfTheGray/event-hub/README.md

 Node application to collect all the IoT events

 ## getting started
 Run `npm install` to pull down all the node dependencies after cloning the directory.
+The `postinstall` script runs `typings install` which means `typings` has to be available to fetch typescript typings for the dependencies. `typings` can be installed using `npm install -g typings`.

 ## commands
 * Run `npm run pouch-start` to start the PouchDb server.